<< Click to Display Table of Contents >> Navigation: MotionDesigner Reference & User Interface > Motion Design Considerations > To Improve a Motion |

 Assumptions:

-•The motion is for a machine, and not a cartoon character.
+•The motion is for a machine, and not for the animation of a cartoon character.

 General Advice: